 To learn more about Zendesk’s customer service software and popular competitors, read our other guide: Zendesk Alternatives: 6 of the Best Help Desk Competitors

 Kustomer labels itself as a customer service CRM platform and offers several chat tools for customer support.
 The multi-channel help desk system provides customizable shared inboxes, self-service options, and bulk email functionality.
+Like HelpSpot, they also offer cloud hosting options for the US and EU.

 The solution integrates with popular eCommerce platforms like Shopify, Magento, and BigCommerce, and offers advanced automated functionality to users — but only with their higher-priced plans.